Icy Health

 3. Headache

 Headaches are one of the most common neurological disorders and can affect anyone at any age.
-However, there are some causes of headaches, such as sleeping disorders, brain injuries, or lack of blood flow in the brain.
+However, there are many causes of headaches, such as sleeping disorders, brain injuries, or lack of blood flow in the brain.

 Migraine is the most common type of headache disorder and affects many people globally and can occur at any age.
 Some primary headache disorders include hypnic and cluster headaches.